AmazingAng/WTF-Solidity/Languages/en/04_Return_en/readme.md

-# Solidity Minimalist Primer: Tutorial 4.
+# Solidity Minimalist Primer: 4.
 Function output (return/returns)

 Recently, I have been relearning the Solidity, consolidating the finer details, and also writing a "Solidity Minimalist Primer" for newbies to learn and use from (advanced programmers can find another tutorial).
 Lectures are updated 1~3 times weekly.